SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

 >
 >13.a.1 Amounts provided and mobilized in United States dollars per year in relation to the continued existing collective mobilization goal of the $100 billion commitment through to 2025

 This target is interpreted to cover research about the international supply of climate financing.
-This covers research about the provision of climate financing, including transparency and allocation.
+This covers research about climate financing, including transparency and allocation.
 We also interpret it to include research about climate financing in relation to developing countries or donor countries.

 This query consists of 1 phrase.
 The general structure is *transparancy/aspects of provision/countries + climate financing + climate*.